m3db/m3/site/content/integrations/prometheus.md

 ```

-Now you could setup multiple datasources in your Grafana.
+Now you can setup multiple datasources in Grafana.
-For a more realtime data you could unaggregated Prometheus as datasource and for historical data - aggregated one.
+For more realtime data use unaggregated Prometheus as a datasource and for historical data, use an aggregated one.